 |Grade III||Mainly wheelchair users, or those with severe locomotor impairment involving trunk with good to mild upper limb function, or severe unilateral impairment.|

 |Grade IV||Riders are usually able to walk without support, with moderate unilateral impairment, or moderate impairment in four limbs, or severe arm impairment.
 Grade IV also includes riders with total loss of sight in both eyes.|

 |Grade V||Riders generally have impairment in one or two limbs, or some visual impairment.|

 Riders with visual impairment are assessed by a British Blind Sport ophthalmologist.
 Visually impaired riders interested in being classified need to contact British Blind Sport.

 Intellectual disability doesn’t currently fall into the current FEI classification guidelines.
-For more information on classification, view the BEF's National Classification Policy:
+For more information on classification, view the BEF's website:

-Here's a helpful video on classification in para sport:
+Watch the video below for more information on classification in para sport: